kgateway-dev/kgateway/docs/content/gloo_integrations/service_mesh/gloo_istio_mtls.md

 #### Without SDS

-We will need to add Istio certs as a volume mount.
+Edit the gateway-proxy to add Istio certs as a volume mount:
 ```bash
 kubectl edit deploy/gateway-proxy -n gloo-system
 ```